-Built by the decree of Constantine, rebuilt by some of the most distinguished architects in Renaissance Italy, emulated by Hitler’s architect in his vision for Germania, immortalized on film by Fellini, and fictionalized by a modern American bestseller, St. Peter’s is the most recognizable church in the world.
-This book covers the social, political, and architectural history of the church from the fourth century to the present.
+Built by the decree of Constantine, rebuilt by Renaissance Italian architects, emulated by Hitler’s architect, immortalized by Fellini, and fictionalized by an American bestseller, St. Peter’s is the world’s most recognizable church.
+Miller covers the social, political, and architectural history of the church from the fourth century to the present.

 The meaning of the Taj Mahal, the perceptions and responses it prompts, ideas about the building and the history that shape them: these form the subject of Giles Tillotson’s book.
 More than a richly illustrated history, this book is an eloquent meditation on the place of the Taj Mahal in the cultural imagination of India and the wider world.

 Rosemary Hill guides the reader on a tour of Stonehenge in all its cultural contexts, as a monument to many things—to Renaissance Humanism, Romantic despair, Victorian enterprise, and English Radicalism.

 The Piazza San Marco, one of the most famous, instantly recognizable townscapes in the West, has been described as a stage set, Europe’s drawing room, a painter’s canvas.
 This book traces its changing shape and function, from its beginnings in the ninth century to its present day ubiquity in the Venetian, European, as well as global imagination.